What is a biosimilar?

 What do biosimilars cost?

-Each insurance company covers biologics and biosimilars differently.
+Each insurance company covers reference biologics and biosimilars differently.
 Before initiating or changing therapy, check your insurance coverage.
 Manufacturers frequently offer patient-assistance programs to help make treatment more affordable.